torrilab/DCI-Project/README.md

 copies or substantial portions of the Software.
 The Software may not be modified, reproduced, distributed, sublicensed, or used for commercial purposes without explicit prior written permission from the copyright holder.
+The modification or reproduction is permitted for research purposes.
 The copyright holder will continue to maintain all rights to the software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR